MatthijsvdVeer/MondrianMuse/warning-metrics.md

 # ⚠️ Warning

 The model used for generating this abstract (GPT-4o) has flaws, always check the output.
+Below are the metrics for the model, they do not apply to the individual abstracts generated.

 - Accuracy: 0.89 (maximum 1)[^1]
 - Groundedness: 4.09[^2]